-4.0 STATEMENT OF COMMITMENT TO CHILD SAFETY
+5.0 STATEMENT OF COMMITMENT TO CHILD SAFETY

-Catholic College Sale is a child safe organisation which welcomes all children, young people and their families.
+The College is a child safe organisation which welcomes all children, young people and their families.

-We are committed to providing environments where our students are safe and feel safe, where their participation is valued, their views respected, and their voices are heard about decisions that affect their lives.
+We are committed to providing environments where our students are safe and feel safe, where their participation is valued, their views respected, and their voices contribute to decisions that affect their lives.
 Our child safe policies, strategies and practices are inclusive of the needs of all children and students.